tsuyoshi64/tsuyoshi-ai/README.md

 An AI coding agent built in Python that can read, write, and execute files to autonomously fix bugs in a codebase.

+[!WARNING]
+This project is just for my study, so it may not be suitable for production use!

 ## Requirements

 - Python 3.x